shaniBarGera/curves-graphing-tool/README.md

 # Computer Graphics: Parametric Curves Website

 This website enables to show different parametric curves learned in computer graphics course.
-It is possible to play with their control points, paremters.
+It is possible to play with their control points and parameters.
 It is also possible to split the screen and compare different curves.

 <!-- TABLE OF CONTENTS -->